MUNICIPALITY OF MONTEFIORE CONCA

 The name derives from the Latin Mons Florum, the Mount of Flowers.
 A naturalistic and metamorphic name that perfectly describes this borgo.

-The Malatesta Fortress, a medieval “skyscraper in search of light” (according to Ugo Amati’s beautiful definition), is the most powerful symbol of the Malatesta family in the entire valley of Valconca.
+The Malatesta Fortress, a medieval “skyscraper in search of light” (according to Ugo Amati’s beautiful definition), is the most powerful symbol of the Malatesta family in the entire Valconca valley.
 It’s actual plan is not very different from the original one, but it was modified in the 15th and 16th centuries.
 The building was spacious and capable to meet the taste and cultural needs of the Malatesta family.

 The queen of all products here in Montefiore is the chestnut, there is a festival to celebrate it, every year during October’s Sundays.